 I own CodeItWell.com which was related to code and programming.
 Being a programmer, I thought I would be able to share a lot of good content on it.

 But then it could not get my attention because whatever topic I choose it fits well on Go4Expert, and so CodeItWell was not updated for a very long time.
 So it is now closed and redirects to IMTips.co.

 If you are selecting a niche, consider how you can actively contribute to it — everything you know and go further to learn new things to serve the readers.

 You have selected the best niche in which you think you can make good money out of it.
 You are ready to give, give and give more but what’s next?

-No matter how many visitors you get on your blog the most important thing for you to survive is to convert that visitors into a regular reader and ultimate convert him to a customer.
+No matter how many visitors you get on your blog, the most important thing for survival is to convert the visitors into a regular reader and ultimate to a customer.

 Further Reading …